Aditya-crypto/Software-Engineering-project/README.md

     I. Motivation
     II.
 Introduction
     III.
 Proposed Model
             a) Formation of Distributed System
             b) Image extraction from Webcam with location(database formation)
-    c) ML on images
+            c) Image Processing using Machine learning
-    d) Data transmission and alert messages
+            d) Data transmission and alert messages to the nearest Police Station

 # I. MOTIVATION